 The answer to that is:

-ever since Allah has been present, and until Allah will remain!
+Ever since Allah has been present, and until Allah will remain!
 He is immortal and eternal!

 Holy Prophet’s Remembrance is Dignified in All the Realms

 Allah has dignified Holy Prophet’s name and his remembrance to all the stations, whether they are known or unknown to His creation, in this world and far beyond because He is “Rab-ul-Alameen ” and His beloved is “Rehmat-ul-lil-Alameen ”.
-Allah is the Lord of all the realms that He has created.
-And Mohammad is the Prophet and Messenger in all of them.
+Allah is the Lord of all the realms that He has created and Mohammad is the Prophet and Messenger in all of them.
 Therefore, Allah has exalted the zikr of Holy Prophet in all of the realms.
 The count of realms is beyond our knowledge or intuition, but Prophet Mohammad’s name is dignified in all of them.

-So, it is above our intellect and wisdom to understand the reality and grandeur of Holy Prophet.
-In the above verse of Quran, the use of word “Laka” لَكَ meaning “for you”.
+So, it is above our intellect and wisdom to understand the reality and grandeur of the Holy Prophet.
+In the above verse of the Quran, the use of word “Laka” لَكَ meaning “for you”.
 It explains the fact that Allah says “My beloved!
 I do not care whether someone is pleased or not.
 I am the Master, the Indifferent to everything.
 Everything is dependent upon Me, but when it is about you, I have exalted your zikr only to delight you.”

-‘To exalt’ is a comparative action, for example people sitting on stage are at a higher place than those on the ground.
-And the people on the roof of a building are at a higher place than those on stage.
+‘To exalt’ is a comparative action, for example, people sitting on stage are at a higher place than those on the ground.
+And the people on the roof of a building are in a higher place than those on stage.
 So, the elevation or exaltation requires something in comparison to provide a measure of the difference.
 However, Allah has not presented anything parallel to the Holy Prophet’s remembrance.
 It reflects that Allah wants to highlight that there is nothing worthy of comparison to His Beloved.
 Thus, total absoluteness is meant here, which proves that the ultimate exaltation is only for His beloved.
 That is because his dignity is immeasurable, unprecedented and incomparable.
 Nothing from any of the created worlds is worthy comparison to his remembrance.